-DRUMS - Without any processing activated, the saturator which is always inline, will pack those peaks down smoothly giving you 2 - 6 dB more average level.
-Distortion indicator LEDs, the 0 VU and the Pinned red LED give you a good idea of what's going on.
-On percussion, peaks can light up the Red Pinned LED without any nasty distortion, if they are short enough.
+Drums - Without any processing activated, the saturator which is always inline, will pack those peaks down smoothly giving you 3 - 6 dB more avg level.
+Distortion indicator LEDs, the O VU and the Pinned Red LED give you a good idea of what's going on.
+On percussion, peaks can lite up the RED Pinned LED without any nasty distortion, if they are short enough.
 Analog tape can not handle all the top end and will round out the sound... as will the FATSO's warmth processor and saturator.
-Don't use more than 5 - 10 dB of WARMTH on drums though... or you are probably asking for a dull sound!
-Try putting digitally recorded tambourines etc through the FATSO and listen to the difference.
+Don't use more than 5 - 10 dB of warmth on drums though.... or you are probably asking for a dull sound!
+Try putting digitally recorded tambourines etc through the Fatso and listen to the difference!
 That clacky front edge will become warm and easy to listen to - like the old analog tape and vinyl.

-Snares/Kicks/Toms - If you don't want to lose the basic sound, try setting the compressor to BUSS compressor first.
+Snares/Kicks/Toms - If you don't want to lose the basic sound, try setting the compressor to buss compressor first.
 This is a very gentle slow compressor that will leave the transients untouched.
-If thereare areas with over eq'd highs or unnatural transients, get into the WARMTH processing.
-On snares that have had 8 - 10K added and have some really overly dynamic hits, 5 - 10dB of WARMTH may fold the highs back (attenuate them) and smooth out the tonality.
-Use the High Frequency saturation that the WARMTH control provides on Kick drums that have the occasional clacky hit.
-The TRANNY will be useful also.
-If the Kick drum is too boomy or too thumpy without enough clarity, the TRANNY will add some upper harmonics to the low freqs, while rolling off some of the subsonics that could rumble in a mix.
+If there are areas with over eq'd highs or unnatural transients, get into the warmth processing.
+On snares that have had 8 - 10K added and have some really overly dynamic hits, 5 - 10 dB of warmth may fold the highs back (attenuate them) and smooth out the tonality.
+Use the High Frequency saturation that the warmth control provides on Kick drums that have the occasional clacky hit.
+The Tranny will be useful also.
+If the Kick drum is too boomy or too thumpy without enough clarity, the tranny will add some upper harmonics to the low freqs, while rolling off some of the subsonics.

-Overhead Mics - Also for over dynamic and brash cymbals, the WARMTH processing can be a real sweetener.
-To soften the edge of cymbals try WARMTH on 4 or 5 setting and turn the input up to control the amount of warmth.
-Watch anything over 5 dB of WARMTH as this is really attenuating a lot of high end.
-But if it is just the front edge of the cymbals, it can be very pleasing.
+Overhead Mics - Also for over dynamic and brash cymbals, the warmth processing can be a real sweetener.
+To soften the edge of cymbals try Warmth on 4 or 5 setting and turn the input up to control the amount of warmth.
+Watch anything over 5 dB of warmth as this is really attenuating a lot of high end.
+But if it is just the front edge of the cymbals, it can be verrrrrry pleasing.
 Of course compression may be used but if it is, set it up first.

 Room mics - Again, the most gentle compressor for the room mics will be the BUSS compressor.
-However, radical room compression is currently in style.
-The TRACK or ELEVEN compressor will be useful over a wide range from 1 dB of GR to 20 dB depending on what you are going for, and what the tracks will allow.
+However, radical room compression is currently in style!
+The Tracking compressor (Green and Yellow compressor LED's lit) will be useful over a wide range from 1 dB of GR to 10 dB depending on what you are going for, and what the tracks will allow.
 But for over the top treatment, try SPANK!
 The SPANK is not the NUKE of the Distressor yet it can add some of the same sustain and intense size to it.
-The bargraph can be run right offscale withthe SPANK type compressor, and still be a very useful sound.
+The bargraph can be run right offscale with the SPANK type compressor, and still be a very useful sound.
 Fifteen to twenty dB of compression is starting to have that John Bonham thing that the Distressor can do.
-Watch over-heating the tracks though.
+Watch over heating the tracks though.
 Also, any loud cymbal playing will become annoying with lots of compression on the room mic.
 Sometimes it may help to feed a compressed room signal back to the drummer while tracking to give him a feel for balancing his cymbals and drums.